AI-and-Blockchain/F23_Blackjack_AI/README.md

 *Ryan Karch (karchr), Dominic Beyer (beyerd), Angelica Loshak (loshaka), Michael Dong (dongm2)*

 ## Running Instructions
+### Before running any code please perform the following:
+- Ensure that you have at least python 3.10 installed
-### Before running any code please run the following command from the top level directory:
+- Run the following command from the top level directory:\
   `pip install -r requirements.txt`
 ### Final Product
 To run the final product follow these steps:
 - Pull the most recent changes from main